 Fastest way to get to Koh Chang: Fly to Trat then ferry

-·Visit a tiger temple or take pictures with tigers.
-The infamous tourist temple was closed down last year.
-When it was investigated, they found dead tiger cubs in a freezer and allegations of missing adult tigers thought to have been sold on the black market to China for tiger bones.
+The cruel truth is that there is no such thing as an ethical tiger experience.
+Tigers are wild, dangerous animals and belong in the jungles of Thailand, not in some sort of petting zoo.
+Visit a tiger temple in Thailand or take pictures with tigers means you are participating in animal abuse.
+The infamous tourist temple “Tiger Temple” fortunately has now been closed down but there are many other “sanctuaries” appearing.
+When Tiger Temple was investigated, they found dead tiger cubs in a freezer and allegations of missing adult tigers thought to have been sold on the black market to China for tiger bones.
 This scandal is on top of the commonly held assumption that these tigers are drugged in order for tourists to take photos with them.
 I personally feel that the claim that people can get close to them because they are domesticated tigers brought up around people does not have any ground.
-Getting into a cage with a grown adult tiger is dangerous, no matter how the animal was raised.
-Read more about the truth on the BBC website here
+Getting into a cage with a grown adult tiger is dangerous, no matter how the animal was raised and therefore I believe the drugging theory is likely.
+Read more about the truth about Thailand’s tiger temple on the BBC website.

-Go to a pingpong show, sex show or participate in any activities relating to the sex industry.
-Aside from my personal feelings about female exploitation, Thailand is a hub for human trafficking and there is no knowing how the women and men in these industries are treated.
+I strongly recommend avoiding going to a pingpong show, sex show or participate in any activities relating to the sex industry.
+Aside from my personal feelings about female exploitation, Thailand is a hub for human trafficking and there is no knowing how the women, men and even children in these industries are treated.
 425,500 people are thought to be enslaved in modern day slavery in Thailand.
-(Source https://www.globalslaveryindex.org/country/thailand/ )and some of these unpoliced, illegal industries have been found to ‘employ’ underage prostitutes, indicating child abuse and exploitation.
+(Source https://www.globalslaveryindex.org/country/thailand/ ) and some of these unpoliced, illegal industries have been found to ‘employ’ underage prostitutes, indicating child abuse and exploitation.
 Is this really where you want your money going?
 This article is an interesting and eye-opening read from the BBC website.

 Taking photos in the markets or streets with ‘pet’ monkeys or gibbons.
 These are animals that belong in the wild and should not be used in the tourist industry in this way.
 Often teeth are painfully removed to ensure the animal does not bite people and they are often wearing nappies and chained up.